Nau mai, Haere mai

 Ngā Tūranga e Wātea Ana – Current Vacancies

-• Must have a full driver licence and safe and legal vehicle.
+• Must have a full driver licence.

-• Applications close 5pm, 9 December 2024
+• Applications close 5pm, 12 March 2025

-He kōrero mō te mahi – about the role
+He kōrero mō te mahi – About the role

 He kōrero māu – about you

-You are committed to supporting the mana motuhake (agency, self-determination) of whānau we awhi and use your creative thinking, collaborative style and enthusiasm to help whānau realise goals and aspirations and improve their quality of life.
+You are committed to supporting the mana motuhake (agency, self-determination) of whānau we awhi (assist).

 Essential Requirements

-• Excellent communication and organisational skills.
+• Excellent communication and relationship skills.

 • Entitled to work in Aotearoa New Zealand.

-Desirable requirements:
+Desirable Requirements

-Ngā āhuatanga kei a mātou – what we offer
+Ngā āhuatanga kei a mātou – What we offer

 • A meaningful job with purpose.